grensen/easy_regression/README.md

 print("\nEnd demo");
 ~~~

-The code in the highlevel is fairly intuitive.
+The code at a highlevel is fairly intuitive.
 The most important thing is the specified path from `AutoData d`, where the dataset and networks are stored.
 I wanted to make this area readable and simple.
 But under other circumstances, other code designs would be preferable.
+The further demo progress is similar to the description above.

 ## Functions